stackhpc/openstack-admin-guide/source/operations_and_monitoring.rst

 Rebooting a node
 ----------------

-Example: Reboot all over the computes apart from |hypervisor_hostname|:
+Example: Reboot all compute hosts apart from |hypervisor_hostname|:

 .. code-block:: console
    :substitutions: